top of page

 "Do you do commisions?"

 Absolutely.
-If its within my skillset and and your budget, I am willing to attempt to make just about anything (within reason).
-My skills are still developing, so there are limits to what I may be able to accomplish, but I will answer any questions, take feedback, and try to work with you.
+If it's within my skillset and and your budget, I am willing to attempt to make just about anything.
 For further information, contact me via email here to discuss it.
 Serious interest only, please.

 "Are your Sculptures for sale?"